 Step 7.
 Run security camera wires or cables to the destination (you may need a partner to feed the wires for you).
 Remember to use the security camera wire protection cover or conduit to protect the cables.

-Hope the above step-by-step guide has answered the questions like How to run home security camera wires though attic/wall?
+Hope the above step-by-step guide has answered the questions like How to run home security camera wires through attic/wall?
 How to run security cameras for my two-story house?

 How to Hide Security Camera Wires Inside Your House

-If you don’t want the security camera wires to ruin your current house decor, you can try the below tips to hide the cabling smartly.
+If you don’t want the security camera wires to ruin your current house decor, you can try the below tips to hide security camera wires inside.

-When you drill a hole to run the IP camera wiring, like wiring cameras through ceiling, you can hide the security camera cable with the wire guards.
+Solution 1.
+When you drill a hole to run the IP camera wiring, like wiring cameras through the ceiling, you can hide the security camera cable with the wire guards.

-Put the cable into the guard, and attach the guard to the wall inside of your home.
+Put the cable into the guard, and attach the guard to the wall inside of your home or trail them to the back of your furniture.
 So no wires are plain in sight.

 PoE Vandal Resistant Security Camera